 Online Rig Pass Training

 New!
-IADC accredited Rig Pass course accessible on smartphones and tablets with powerful animations and interactive learning.
+IADC accredited Rig Pass course is an offshore course and is accessible on smartphones and tablets with powerful animations and interactive learning.

 Course duration Disclaimer: This course is self-paced for the average person to complete in 8 hours.